easy-swoole-php/easyswoole-skeleton/README.md

 # Installation with Composer

-The easiest way to create a new `EasySwoole` project is to use `Composer`.
-If you don't have it already installed, then please install as per the documentation.
+The easiest way to create a new `EasySwoole` project is to use [Composer](https://getcomposer.org/).
+If you don't have it already installed, then please install as per the [documentation](https://getcomposer.org/download/).

 To create your new `EasySwoole` project: